-There are three states that are of interest:
+There are three states that are of interest.

-- 1) Local line editing and local signal trapping - 2) Remote line editing, local signal trapping - 3) Remote line editing, remote signal trapping very interesting case, because you don't recognize the signals, and cannot send them to the remote side for it to recognize until the line has been completed.
+- 1) Local line editing and local signal trapping - 2) Remote line editing, local signal trapping - 3) Remote line editing, remote signal trapping

+The case of local line editing and remote signal trapping is not a very interesting case, because you don't recognize the signals, and cannot send them to the remote side for it to recognize until the line has been completed.
 Also, special signals usually will have an effect on the line editing function, and if they are not being trapped locally the desired action will not happen.